 For example, you might include a note that says “Add a link to the blog post” or “Reference recent news article.”

-Just like software programmers add comments to their code, to show where a certain functionality or new feature needs to go with an ‘editor’s comment’, you can use this kind of commenting philosophy to remind yourself what your tweet needs in order to be ready for final draft.
+Just like software programmers add comments to their code, to show where a certain functionality or new feature needs to go with an ‘editor’s comment’, you can use this kind of commenting philosophy to remind yourself what your tweet needs in order to be ready for the final draft.

 Reviewing and editing your drafts regularly with a tool like Grammarly to ensure that they are high-quality and relevant